 As if I haven't said this enough.
 This class will be participatory, you are expected to participate in discussions and give feedback to other students both in class and participate with their projects.
 This (along with attendance) is 20% of your overall grade.

-Starting with the 3rd class, we will have weekly student projects.
-I will divide the class up into groups and each week one or two groups will give a 15 minute demonstration utilizing technology from the previous class (chat, audio streaming, video streaming and so on).
+Starting on the 3rd class, we will have weekly student projects.
+I will divide the class up into groups and each week one or two groups will give a 15 minute storytelling demonstration utilizing technology from the previous class (chat, live drawing, audio, video conferencing, and so on).

 Class will culminate final projects.
 It is expected that these will be both technology and content driven.
 Projects such as the development of a tool or a vehicle for live interaction will be considered but should be used in combination with content elements.